To Buy or Rent an Event Vehicle – That’s the Question, Now What’s the Answer?

 Well to some extent this is a simple arithmetic problem.

-Now contact your friendly neighbourhood Promotional bus hire supplier, hopefully Roadshow Promotions and ascertain what the cost would be for the equivalent hire period, with branding and any modifications to suit requirements.
+Now contact your friendly neighbourhood Exhibition bus hire supplier, hopefully Roadshow Promotions and ascertain what the cost would be for the equivalent hire period, with branding and any modifications to suit requirements.

 From that point the economic factors provide the answer to your dilemma.